-- 6.1.
+6.1.
 No State Guidelines.
-State law does not provide guidelines for selecting providers of personal, professional and purchased services other than architecture and engineering services which are covered in Section VII below.
+State law does not provide guidelines for selecting personal and professional service providers.
 Some federal and state funding sources provide guidance; however, in general governmental agencies are left to their own discretion in hiring contractors for services.
-This policy establishes guidance for the Superintendent when these cases arise. - 6.2.
+This policy establishes guidance for the Superintendent when these cases arise.

+6.2.
 Services Covered.
-Services typically covered by this policy include professional, personal and purchased services.
+Services typically covered by this policy include professional and personal services.
 Selected companies or individuals will typically provide advice, reports, opinions, representations, plans, etc. Service providers will be referred to as consultants.
 Contracts for architects and engineering services are outside the scope of this section and are governed by Section VII.
-Maintenance services contracts are also outside the scope of this section and are covered by Section VIII. - 6.3.
+Maintenance services contracts are also outside the scope of this section and are covered by Section VIII.

+6.3.
 Approval of Service Contracts.
-All service contracts shall be signed by the Superintendent or the President of the Board following approval of the contract by the Board. - 6.4.
+All service contracts shall be signed by the Superintendent or the President of the Board following approval of the contract by the Board.

+6.4.
 Guidelines for Service Contracts.
-For service contracts the Superintendent shall: - A. Prepare a brief description of the services to be provided, including the time frame, and quality required. - B. Obtain recommendations, identify consultants on the consultant list or research to identify one or more consultants qualified to perform the work. - C. Request a proposal from at least three identified consultant(s for all contracts likely to exceed \$1,000 in total cost. - D. Evaluate the proposal(s) on the following bases: - 1.
-Price:

-- 2. Ability, capacity and skill to perform the work within the time specified; - 3.
+For service contracts the Superintendent shall:

+- A. Prepare a brief description of the services to be provided, including the time frame, and quality required. - B. Obtain recommendations or research to identify one or more consultants qualified to perform the work. - C. Request a proposal from the identified consultant(s). - D. Evaluate the proposal(s) on the following bases: - 1.
+Price; - 2.
+Ability, capacity and skill to perform the work; - 3.
 Character, integrity, reputation, judgment, experience and efficiency to perform the work; - 4.
-Quality of work under previous contracts, if any; - 5.
-Compliance by the consultant with laws relating to those contracts; and - 6.
-Other information that may have a bearing on the decision to make the award. - E. The Superintendent may accept or reject all of the proposals for any reason and call for a new proposal from new consultants. - 6.5.
-Insurance.
-All contractors providing services to the District with a value greater than \$3,500 shall carry general liability insurance and provide the Superintendent with proof of insurance at the time of contract negotiations and at other times, on request. - 6.6.
-Repairs During Maintenance.
-Notwithstanding the foregoing, repairs on a public building or property carried out under a maintenance contract must be taken out to bid using the provisions of Section V if the repair costs are likely to exceed \$15,000.
+Ability to perform the work within the time specified; - 5.
+Quality of work under previous contracts, if any; - 6.
+Previous and existing compliance by the consultant with laws relating to those contracts; and - 7.
+Such other information as may have a bearing on the decision to make the award. - E. The Superintendent may accept or reject a proposal for any reason and call for a new proposal from a new consultant.